helmantika/rocinante/README.md

   - It's accessible via SSH.
   - A C++ compiler and `make` are available.

-Follow these instructions to install Rocinante. **Disclaimer: I do not assume any liability for possible emerging "damages" or subsequent "damages" during or after the installation.**
+Follow these instructions to install Rocinante. **Disclaimer: I do not assume any liability for possible emerging "damages" or subsequent "damages" during or after installation.**
 1. Download Rocinante from [here](https://github.com/helmantika/rocinante/releases/tag/v1.0.0) (tar.gz file).
 2. Upload Rocinante to the server with `scp` or any other way.
 For instance: